jielin1234/Real_time_devops_project_setup/Overview.md

 ![[Pasted image 20240531121311.png]]
 - write the docker file and commit to Github
 - Jenkins to pick up the code and start building it
-	- Can find the dockerfile in Jenkins server /var/lib/jenkins/workspace/<pipeline name>
+	- Can find the dockerfile in Jenkins server /var/lib/jenkins/workspace/ (pipeline name)
--  Configure [webhook] so that it will auto build the pipeline when there is git commit
+- Configure [[webhook]] so that it will auto build the pipeline when there is git commit -